 Update, 11 months postpartum

 De Quervain’s is such a pain in the thumb.
-After wearing braces as often as possible for about five months (condition only got worse!), I finally was approved to talk to a physical therapist.
+After wearing braces as often as possible for about five months (condition only got worse!), I was approved to see to a physical therapist.
 I received injections in both wrists, and have been seeing an occupational therapist once a week.
 When in OT we work on loosening up the tendons, and increasing hand strength (I was way below the average for women my age).
-We are going to reduce the frequency of my visits, but I think one of my wrists needs a second steroid shot.

 What I Wish I Knew #3 – Stretch Marks